 - Five St Cuthbert’s girls travelled to Orlando, Florida, over the Easter holidays to represent New Zealand at the USASF Dance Worlds competition.
 Charlotte Healey, Mathilda Howson, Victoria Jagusch, Lucy Fowler and Scarlett Sills competed against 4000 dancers from over 40 countries, dancing five different jazz and lyrical dances between them.

 - In March, Year 13 student Katie Doar made her New Zealand debut for the Vantage Black Sticks in the international Pro-League competition.

-- Brooklyn Tharp (Year 13) has been selected for the Samoan national team, which will play at this year’s Pacific Games.
+- Brooklyn Tharp (Year 13) was selected for the Samoan national team, which will play at this year’s Pacific Games.
 This is a huge achievement for Brooklyn as she is the youngest selected player for this tournament.

-- Tiana Brown (Year 10) has been selected for the Pacific Rim Netball team that will be taking part in the International Schoolgirls Netball Championship in Palmerston North
+- Tiana Brown (Year 10) was selected for the Pacific Rim Netball team that will be taking part in the International Schoolgirls Netball Championship in Palmerston North

-- Ofa Vatikani (Year 13) has been selected as part of the training group for the National Beko league.
+- Ofa Vatikani (Year 13) was selected as part of the training group for the National Beko league.
 The Beko league sits below the ANZ Premiership and is an essential development tool in producing the next level of elite ANZ Premiership players.

-- Scarlett Robb (Year 6, pictured on the podium) competed in 10 events at the New Zealand Junior Swimming championships and came away with nine golds and a bronze.
+- Scarlett Robb (Year 6,) competed in 10 events at the New Zealand Junior Swimming championships and came away with nine golds and a bronze.
 She also broke two Auckland age group records (in the 200m freestyle and the 100m butterfly).